Housing Minister Litzman resigns in protest of looming holiday lockdown

 “Who is Litzman?
 He barely represents himself.
 In the past when he threatened it was worth something,” the source told the Haaretz daily at the time.
 “He didn’t consult with anyone in United Torah Judaism on the matter.”

-The resignation came as the government was set to convene Sunday to approve a multi-phase plan for a national lockdown, despite objections voiced in recent days by several ministers along with business owners and much of the public, as coronavirus infection levels have continued to rise and hospital directors have warned medical staff are severely overworked.
+The resignation came as the government convened Sunday to approve a multi-phase plan for a national lockdown, despite objections voiced in recent days by several ministers along with business owners and much of the public, as coronavirus infection levels have continued to rise and hospital directors have warned medical staff are severely overworked.

 Aspects of the lockdown plan were given preliminary approval by the ministers of the so-called coronavirus cabinet on Thursday, but their support was not unanimous.